-A few centuries ago, in May 1482 precisely for the occasion of the marriage of Lorenzo di Pierfrancesco, Sando Botticelli created one of his most widely recognisable pieces, a simple tempera on wood, presenting a scene that introduces a group of figures in an orangery.
-The exact meaning of the study is unknown, however, the title “La Primavera” (Spring) immerses the mind in self-reflexion.
+A few centuries ago, in May 1482 precisely for the occasion of the marriage of Lorenzo di Pierfrancesco, Sando Botticelli created one of his most widely recognizable pieces, a simple tempera on wood, presenting a scene that introduces a group of figures in an orangery.
+The exact meaning of the study is unknown, however, the title “La Primavera” (Spring) immerses the mind in self-reflection.
 This piece can be admired in the Uffizi Museum in Florence, Italy.

 La Primavera… of mind | The renewal of thoughts | The rebirth of paradigms | The spring of perspectives |

-Sometimes we are so much grounded in our own opinions, expertise and experiences that seeing other perspectives from a place of pure curiosity, sincere openness and genuine respect becomes an issue.
+Sometimes we are so much grounded in our own opinions, expertise, and experiences that seeing other perspectives from a place of pure curiosity, sincere openness and genuine respect becomes an issue.

 For some diversity means another buzz word associated with CSR or that trendy marketing take on ethically conscious commercial eco-systems.
 How do we actually come about diversity in daily living, simple day-to-day experiences?
 How easy or difficult it is to see things from a different perspective than our own?

 Think: daily routine

 Think: circles of people I interact

 Think: books I read

 Think: your choices